Everest Base Camp Trek in November – A Complete Guide

 Cardiovascular Fitness

-Outdoor activity like climbing, running, or even cycling boosts the cardiovascular conditions.
-It is recommended to take moderate aerobic exercise about 30 minutes of three to four days per week.
-This will as well help in keeping you occupied but not putting you to fatigue.
+Outdoor activities like climbing, running, or even cycling boost cardiovascular health.
+It is recommended to engage in moderate aerobic exercise for about 30 minutes, three to four days per week.
+This will also help keep you occupied without causing fatigue.

 Strength Training

-Add resistance training, incorporating the lower region, abdomen, and upper limbs.
-Enormous muscles will assist you in carrying your backpack and traversing rugged terrain.
+Add resistance training that targets the lower body, abdomen, and upper limbs.
+Enormous muscles will help you carry your backpack and traverse rugged terrain.

 Hiking Practice